June 23, 2007 Summer Tip #8 (Checked Nov 27 2019)

 As we are very close to the end of the summer term it is a good time to review the processes for wrapping up a course with a bit of style and a sense of accomplishment.
-Here is the link to Tip 29 on this topic.
-Explore ways to wrap up your core concepts and lay a foundation for future learning. http://www.designingforlearning.info/services/writing/ecoach/tips/tip29.html
+Here is the link to eCoaching Tip 29 Closing and Wrapping up a Course with Style.
+Explore ways to wrap up your core concepts and lay a foundation for future learning.

 Learners as Leaders — Fully-Engaged Learning

-Now for our topic for today, Learners as Leaders.
+Now for our new topic, Learners as Leaders.
 One of our challenges as instructors is managing the delicate balance between directed learning and self-directed learning.
 One instructional strategy that can help this balance is to use learner-as-leaders experiences.

 Providing opportunities for learners to take the lead in learning experiences for a group or the full course community can provide a sense of empowerment that “is both a critical element and a desired outcome of participation in an online learning community” (Palloff and Pratt, 1999).

 Learners-as-leaders experiences also shift the learner’s mindset from viewing the instructor as the primary content authority to developing a mindset of him or herself and their fellow students as valuable contributors to the learning experience.
 This means that learners see themselves as knowledge generators and connectors for the course community.
 Having learners lead activities also supports Vygotsky’s theory of the zone of proximal development.
 As learners develop expertise, their zones of proximal development move, shift and expand.
 Ideally, course experiences are designed with flexibility to adapt to these shifting zones.

 As these shifts occur in the learner’s mindsets and zones, the role of the instructor also shifts.
 Some of these shifts include shifting from directing and telling to supporting, clarifying, critiquing, coaching and shaping.